-The importance of this project is underscored by the critical funding it is receiving from a variety of supporters including the Aquatic Resource Mitigation Fund, the New Hampshire Department of Environmental Service's Critical Flood Risk Infrastructure Fund, a NHDES Watershed Assistance Grant, the New Hampshire Moose Plate Program, and a matching grant made by Emerald Acres Cooperative.
+The importance of this project is underscored by the critical funding it is receiving from a variety of supporters including the Aquatic Resource Mitigation Fund, the New Hampshire Department of Environmental Service's Critical Flood Risk Infrastructure Fund, a NHDES Watershed Assistance Grant, the New Hampshire Moose Plate Program and a matching grant made by Emerald Acres Cooperative.

 Building Coastal Resilience in North Hampton

 We are working with the Town of North Hampton to retrofit a priority tidal crossing to restore more natural tidal flows to Philbrick Pond.
 Situated on the western side of Ocean Boulevard (Route 1A), the pond is just a stone’s throw from the Atlantic Ocean, connected by Chapel Brook, a tidal waterway that runs under the road through an old stone box culvert.
 The area is prone to extensive flooding during severe storm events.
-During the Mother’s Day floods in 2006, over 40 homes were cut off from evacuation routes and emergency services for more than three days.
+During the Mother’s Day floods in 2006, more than 40 homes were cut off from evacuation routes and emergency services for more than three days.

-The installation of the new, properly-sized culvert has allowed for the return of the natural highs and lows as water flows in and out of the pond with the tides.
+The installation of the new, properly sized culvert has allowed for the return of the natural highs and lows as water flows in and out of the pond with the tides.
 The tidal crossing can also better mitigate flooding during storm events, providing safer passage for people traveling the roadway.

 We are also launching a salt marsh restoration planning effort at Philbrick Pond that will incorporate innovative and promising restoration approaches that have yet to be attempted in New Hampshire.
-This exciting work will address historic ditching and agricultural practices that results in the collapse (die-off) of the salt marsh habitat.
+This exciting work will address historic ditching and agricultural practices that result in the collapse (die-off) of the salt marsh habitat.
 “The Philbrick Pond salt marsh is essentially drowning as a result of all the manipulations that occurred there over the last 300 years," says Pete Steckler, formerly of The Nature Conservancy and principal and professional lead for Northeast Conservation Services.
-"It’s like syrup on a waffle—the saltmarsh is the waffle, and the water is the syrup with nowhere to go.”
+"It’s like syrup on a waffle—the salt marsh is the waffle, and the water is the syrup with nowhere to go.”

 Due to these past agricultural practices, Philbrick Pond is among the most severely impacted salt marsh systems in the Northeast and offers an amazing opportunity to trial—and potentially scale up—these new restoration approaches.
-A pilot of the restoration plan is set to begin in Spring 2023.
+A pilot of the restoration plan is set to begin in spring 2023.

-The many funders of this work are a testament to its importance: The National Oceanic and Atmospheric Administration, NHDES (through both its Coastal Program and a Watershed Assistance Grant), the U.S. Environmental Protection Agency, the NH State Conservation Committee Conservation Moose Plate Grant Program, the Lafferty Family Charitable Foundation, and The Nature Conservancy all contributed much-needed dollars to finance the project.
+The many funders of this work are a testament to its importance: The National Oceanic and Atmospheric Administration, NHDES (through both its Coastal Program and a Watershed Assistance Grant), the U.S. Environmental Protection Agency, the NH State Conservation Committee Conservation Moose Plate Grant Program, the Lafferty Family Charitable Foundation and The Nature Conservancy all contributed much-needed dollars to finance the project.

 3: Reviving River Corridors with People, for People (and Nature Too!)